-This article is to help you get ready for a craft show you’ve been accepted to.
+This article is to help you get ready and prepare for a craft show you’ve been accepted to.
 It includes a craft show preperation checklist to download and print off.

-If you haven’t been accepted to a craft fair yet and are looking for ones to apply to or want to increase your chances of being accepted, check out these articles.
+If you haven’t been accepted to a craft show yet and are looking for ones to apply to or want to increase your chances of being accepted, check out these articles.

 Congrats!
 You’ve been accepted as a vendor at a craft show.
 That’s a bigger deal than you may realize.
 Craft shows, markets, festivals and other events are getting more and more competitive so the fact that you were chosen is amazing.